ertyseidohl/computing-etymologies/index.md

 This etymology is contested.
 I found several references to it being coined by Mark McCahill in a 1992 usenet discussion called "Re: Size Limis for text files?" but [that thread](https://lists.w3.org/Archives/Public/www-talk/1992JanFeb/0023.html) doesn't actually seem to contain the words that McCahill is credited with!

 > \[Gopher Inventor Mark\] McCahill coined the term "surfing the internet."
 "There is a lot to be said for ... surfing the internet from anywhere that you can find a phone jack," he wrote in February 1992.
-(Misa)
+(Misa, 2013)

 A verifiable reference to the term "Surfing the Internet" comes from a  June 1992 article by Jean Armour Polly in the Wilson Library Bulletin called "Surfing the Internet.
 An Introduction."

 Polly's title was inspired by the earlier term "Information Surfer", which will be discussed later.

 > \[Polly] found her answer on a library-mousepad that had a wave and a surfer as well as the title 'Information Surfer' pictured on it.
-(Hartmann)
+(Hartmann, 2004)

 There's an earlier 1991 reference to "net-surfing" by Brendan Kehoe of the Widener Computer Services Department.

 > Here's a question: how do other people deal with users that they *think* are doing no-nos around the net?
 One of our users had the habit of occasionally going net-surfing and doing the hit-and-run type of attempts (trying 'guest' usually), but I didn't have any real proof--only through other people.
 (He tended to come on about 2 hours before I'd get up to go to work.)
-(Kehoe)
+(Kehoe, 1991)

 Interestingly, there seems to be an earlier evolution of the term as well.

 > An earlier version of the web surfing term as applied in the online context was the idea of 'information surfing'.
 This expression was meant to describe a way of dealing with the beginning information overload \[sic] (the 'wave of information' coming one's way).

 > The surfer would be the one who has learned to use the information constructively rather than let it 'roll over' him/her (see Saffo, 1989).
-(Hartmann)
+(Hartmann, 2004)

 Hartmann points us to Saffo's 1989 column "Information Surfing" in _Personal Computing_, which reads:

 > Still, I am an optimist when it comes to the future.
 If information is a wave about to engulf us, the solution is to become “information surfers” — individuals who thrive in a world of hyperabundant information.
-(Saffo, 1989)
+(Saffo, 1989/1999)

 Saffo includes a note at the bottom of this article from ten years later in 1999:

 > When I submitted this column, I thought I had discovered an obscure new term, “information surfing”.
 Some years later, I happened across a passage by Marshall McLuhan in which he spoke of surfing data “like Duke Kahanamoku on a surfboard.”
 Nothing, it seems, is ever new!
-(Saffo, 1999)
+(Saffo, 1989/1999)

 [Marshall McLuhan](https://en.wikipedia.org/wiki/Marshall_McLuhan) is credited with coining the term "surf" in the electronic/digital context.
 From his 1962 book _The Gutenberg Galaxy_: